adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ## Step 2 - Listing the projects

 Following the hierarchy, we're going to list all of the projects available inside one hub.
-For that, we'll need to provide the **hub id** as input for the get projects query.
+For that, we'll need to provide the **hub id** as input for the **GetProjects** query.

-Go ahead and copy the id of the hub you're using, move to the `GetProjects` pane, and paste the id in the proper field in the **Variables** section, just like in the image below:
+Go ahead and copy the id of the hub you're using, move to the **GetProjects** pane, and paste the id in the proper field in the **Variables** section, just like in the image below:

 ![GET projects](/mfgdm-api-tutorial/assets/images/getprojects.png)